Year4Sem2/Machine_Learning/Building Real-Time Data Dashboards with Python and Apache Kafka/README.md

 ## Usage

-The execution of this program relies on the usage of Docker containers so a dockerfile is necessary.
-For large dataset, please go to https://grouplens.org/datasets/movielens/ to gain access to the dataset.
-Download it as a zip file and subsequently extract it on the same level as the 'ml-latest-small' folder.
+Make sure that your path is currently at the same level as 'app.py' file and 'docker-compose.yml' file.
+Make sure that your Docker engine is running and execute the following bash command.

 ```bash
 docker-compose up --build